 Production Possibilities Curve

-Economics predicts that you will consider the relative cost of your decisions.
-In other words, you will "build" your own production possibilities curve when you make a decision.
+Economics allows you to consider the relative cost of your decisions.
+In other words, you can “build” your own production possibilities curve when you make a decision.
 Suppose you have homework to do but you would prefer working out to improve your soccer game before the next practice.
 And, of course, you have limited time to complete both activities.
-How can you decide which activity to concentrate?
+How can you decide which one you should do?
 Or should you try to do both?
 A PPC will help you see the opportunity cost of your decisions.
-Do as many pushups as you can in 30 seconds and record the number.
-Then solve addition problems for 30 seconds.
+Try this: Do as many pushups as you can in 30 seconds and record the number.
+Then, solve as many homework problems as possible in 30 seconds.
 Record that number.
 Using pushups on one axis and homework problems on the other, plot a straight line PPC.
 Calculate the relative opportunity costs.
-Which activity do you have the lowest opportunity cost?
+On which activity do you have the lowest opportunity cost?
 If you behave economically, chances are you will engage in the activity with the lowest opportunity cost.
 However, you may also need to consider the potential costs of not completing your homework!